dangbb/opentelemetry-go-instrumentation/README.md

 OpenTelemetry Go Automatic Instrumentation is licensed under the terms of the [Apache Software License version 2.0].
 See the [license file](./LICENSE) for more details.

-Third-party licesnes and copyright notices can be found in the [LICENSES directory](./LICENSES).
+Third-party licenses and copyright notices can be found in the [LICENSES directory](./LICENSES).

 [OpenTelemetry]: https://opentelemetry.io/
 [Go]: https://go.dev/